RFA0608/QQS3C/README.md

 1. Using integer matrix:
    * ctrl_intmat_enc.go

-     ↳ "ctrl_intmat_enc.go" is an encrypted version of "ctrl_intmat_q.py", which was not provided in Python.
+     ↳ "ctrl_intmat_enc.go" is an encrypted version of "ctrl_intmat_q.py".
+(An equivalent encrypted controller was not provided in Python.)

 ---